 As she is, there is a huge amount of open space and significant opportunity to make better use of it to include more modern comforts and some privacy.
 But then again, her spirit immediately strikes you as one of openness, inclusion and generosity.
 Suffice it to say that new owners will have a blank slate on which to express their personalities and tailor her potential to suit their purpose.
 She has everything needed to accommodate 16 guests and crew, including everything required to cater for 20 people.

-The first thing new owners will notice is just how easy she is to manage, with easy access for sail handling, and how responsive she is to a breeze.
+For her size she is remarkably easy manage, with easy access for sail handling, and responsive to a breeze.
 To say the least, she is very quick.
 With such a low aspect of sail, she is also very stable.
 In a sea, her helm is dry.
 In port, her huge two-blader kicks strongly to port, and she almost places herself alongside for you.
 Putting starboard side to, she is easy to warp across, in the traditional way.
 Coming aboard, deck access is free and safe, with a solid wooden boarding ladder carried.
 Everything about her is easy and open, with loads of room to move without tripping or being caught in sheets and rigging.
 Dockside, romantic dinners on deck by oil lamp will be the envy of all.

 In 2010 Pelle Warnholz was diagnosed with cancer.
 Against doctor’s orders, Friends of Tärnan honoured his last wish and took him for a final cruise across the Kattegat to Denmark.
 There he effectively died and in a coma was returned to Sweden to quietly pass away amongst family.
 The dream was over and Tärnan, so full of family memories, was offered for sale so that Pelle’s family could move on.